Fundamental theorems of welfare economics

 The theorem is sometimes seen as an analytical confirmation of Adam Smith's "invisible hand" principle, namely that competitive markets ensure an efficient allocation of resources.
-However, there is no guarantee that the Pareto optimal market outcome is socially desirable, as there are many possible Pareto efficient allocations of resources differing in their desirability (e.g. one person may own everything and everyone else nothing).
+However, there is no guarantee that the Pareto optimal market outcome is equitative, as there are many possible Pareto efficient allocations of resources differing in their desirability (e.g. one person may own everything and everyone else nothing).

 The second theorem states that any Pareto optimum can be supported as a competitive equilibrium for some initial set of endowments.
 The implication is that any desired Pareto optimal outcome can be supported; Pareto efficiency can be achieved with any redistribution of initial wealth.
 However, attempts to correct the distribution may introduce distortions, and so full optimality may not be attainable with redistribution.

 The theorems can be visualized graphically for a simple pure exchange economy by means of the Edgeworth box diagram.

 History of the fundamental theorems

 Adam Smith (1776)

 In a discussion of import tariffs Adam Smith wrote that:

 Every individual necessarily labours to render the annual revenue of the society as great as he can...
 He is in this, as in many other ways, led by an invisible hand to promote an end which was no part of his intention...
 By pursuing his own interest he frequently promotes that of the society more effectually than when he really intends to promote it.Note that Smith's ideas were not directed towards welfare economics specifically, as this field of economics had not been created at the time.
 However, his arguments have been credited towards the creation of the branch as well as the fundamental theories of welfare economics.